Shepherd Hills Tested: 2012 season

-In September 2012, Mauney made a qualified ride on Shepherd Hills Tested; he was the first rider ever to do so.
+In September 2012, J.B.
+Mauney made a qualified ride on Shepherd Hills Tested; he was the first rider ever to do so.
 The ride took place at a PBR BFTS event in Springfield, Missouri.
 Mauney scored 92.50 points out of a possible 100 on Shepherd Hills Tested, whose bull score was a solid 45.25 out of a possible 50.
 The ride won the event for Mauney.
 The bull turned in the rider's left hand nicely.
 This let Mauney gain the bull's rhythm while the bull attempted to outpower him in the front end.

 Co-owner H.D.
 Page of D&H Cattle said when Tested got upset when a rider made a qualified ride on him and he got beat.
 "The bull doesn't believe he did his job right.
 So the next time he goes out, his desire to win is stronger."
 Page explained that Shepherd Hills Tested usually proved himself after such a loss by winning rebound events.
 As an example, in September 2012, Mauney rode Shepherd Hills Tested for 92.5 points at the PFIwestern.com Invitational presented by Bass Pro Shops in Springfield, Missouri.
 After that, the 3-year-old bull bounced back at a rodeo in Oklahoma City, Oklahoma, to buck off Brant Atwood in 4 seconds for 46.5 points.

 In October 2012 at the PBR BFTS Finals at the Thomas & Mack Center in Las Vegas, Nevada, Shepherd Hills Tested competed two times.
 His first out was against Davi Henrique where he bucked him off in 4.75 seconds for a bull score of 43.75.
 Next, he bucked off Mauney in 4.76 seconds for a bull score of 46 points.

 In December 2012, at the NFR, at the Thomas & Mack Center in Las Vegas, Nevada, Shepherd Hills Tested competed two times.
-First, Shepherd Hills Tested bucked off PRCA World Champion Cody Teel in 4 seconds for an exceptional bull score of 47 points.
+First, Shepherd Hills Tested bucked off PRCA world champion Cody Teel in 4 seconds for an exceptional bull score of 47 points.
 Next, he bucked off Trevor Kastner in 4 seconds with another exceptional bull score of 47 points.
 This performance at the NFR brought Shepherd Hills Tested the PRCA Bucking Bull of the NFR Finals title.